The walk-in closet

 11 February 2020

-Established for a few decades as a useful solution to maintain order, the walk-in closet is now considered a very coveted element, able to optimize spaces.
-Dimensions, shapes and materials vary according to the available sizes and personal tastes but in any case, this alternative to the classic built-in wardrobes is appreciated by everyone.
-Before inserting the walk-in closet in the chosen environment, it is necessary to pay attention to some elements in order to make the best typological choices.
+Having established itself for a few decades as a useful solution for maintaining order, the walk-in closet is now considered a highly sought-after element, capable of optimizing space.
+Dimensions, shapes and materials vary depending on the available square footage and personal tastes, but in any case, this alternative to classic built-in wardrobes is appreciated by everyone.
+Before inserting the walk-in closet into the chosen environment, it is necessary to pay attention to some elements in order to make the best typological choices.

-In order to obtain a functional and satisfactory result from the aesthetic point of view, it is necessary to start from the dimensions of the house and specifically from those of the sleeping area in order to better position the walk-in closet.
-If space allows, the same can occupy an independent environment with respect to the bedroom: a real room used to host personal clothing and accessories.
-At one time, solutions of this type were found almost only inside very large and luxurious residences, but today, thanks to measures that optimize the space, it is possible to create an environment dedicated only to clothing even in common homes.
-The choice to insert the cabin inside the bedroom, on the other hand, turns out to be very practical and more intimate than in the separate environment.
-In this case, it is advisable to consider the plan of the room: if the room is rectangular, the wardrobe can be inserted on the short side so as to re-proportion the whole, if the room has a square shape, you can choose an angular wardrobe distributed on two sides, Finally, if we find ourselves in an irregular space, the tailor-made modules can be placed in the smallest corners, thus solving any space problems.
+In order to obtain a functional and aesthetically satisfying result, it is necessary to start from the dimensions of the house and specifically those of the sleeping area to best place the walk-in closet.
+If space allows, it can occupy an independent space from the bedroom: a real room used to house personal clothing and accessories.
+Once upon a time, solutions of this type were almost only found inside very large and luxurious residences, today however, thanks to measures that optimize space, it is possible to create an environment dedicated only to clothing even in common homes.
+The choice of placing the walk-in closet inside the bedroom, however, turns out to be very practical and more intimate than a separate space.
+In this case it is appropriate to consider the floor plan of the room: if the room is rectangular, the wardrobe can be inserted on the short side so as to re-proportion the whole, if the room is square shaped you can choose a corner wardrobe distributed on two sides, finally if we find ourselves in an irregular space, the custom-designed modules can be placed in the smallest corners thus solving any space problems.

-It is important to point out how the different choice of installing the walk-in closet in the bedroom or in an independent environment will also determine its function.
-In fact, in the first case you will find yourself only in front of a wardrobe where you will choose the clothes to wear, in the second case instead, placed near the toilets, it can be used as a filter between the living and sleeping areas or as a dressing room.
-Sometimes, it is decided to place the walk-in closet inside the bathroom, as long as it has generous dimensions.
-In the latter case, it is mandatory that direct access is provided only and exclusively from the bedroom.
+It is important to point out that the different choice of installing the walk-in closet in the bedroom or in an independent space will also determine its function.
+In fact, in the first case you will only find yourself in front of a wardrobe in which you will choose the clothes to wear, in the second case instead, placed near the toilet, it can be used as a filter between the living area and the sleeping area or as a dressing room.
+Sometimes, it is decided to place the walk-in closet inside the bathroom, always provided that it is generously sized.
+In this last case it is mandatory that direct access is provided only and exclusively from the bedroom.

-If you have apparently little usable residual spaces, arranging the walk-in closet is the perfect solution.
-Examples of this are the shelving designed to measure to fill the underside of an attic or the wardrobes designed to the centimeter and inserted in irregular corners and walls.
-To obtain a truly functional result, attention must be paid to differences in height and slopes, in order to facilitate the opening of doors and the use of each single shelf.
+If you have residual spaces that are apparently not very usable, a walk-in closet is the perfect solution.
+Examples include custom-designed shelves to fill the underside of an attic or wardrobes designed to the centimeter and inserted into irregular corners and walls.
+To obtain a truly functional result, you need to pay attention to differences in level and slopes, in order to make it easy to open doors and use each individual shelf.

 Detail photo of walk-in closet